Laynm/Habits/README.md

 ## License

-This project is licensed under the MIT.
+This project is licensed under the Layslla Matias.

 ---